coq-universe/coq-universe/README.md

 For now we require that participating projects use Dune and are already present in Coq's CI.

+Coq Universe requires that the project uses Dune Coq mode to build, and that builds against Coq master.

+### Dune roadmap

+In order to start porting all CI projects to Dune Universe, we'd like to request upstream developers to adopt Dune.
+Unfortunately, this is not possible yet, missing features are:

+- Dune theories can't detect other theories that are installed globally; this requires a full extension

+- Dune setup for native compute is cumbersome, as it doesn't detect the configure option.
+This should be easy to fix nowadays.

+Once these two issues are solved, I think Dune Coq mode should be approaching 1.0 status.

 ## Community and Code of Conduct

 Code of Conduct will be added soon.
 This is a community project.